 The photo on the right shows the Mountain Pride stagecoach when it still rolled between Lake Valley and Hillsboro New Mexico.
 Note that it possibly also went to Kingston, but there are no photos of it there.

-Here it is stopped in front of the Keller – Miller store in Hillsboro with travelers aboard.
+Here it is stopped in front of the Keller – Miller store in Hillsboro with driver, the shotgun, and travelers aboard.
+This coach was always pulled by a team of four horses or mules.

 Mountain Pride stagecoach with 5 men parked in Hillsboro